ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 acquisition of a certificate.
 Another example is an SCT received directly from a CT log when submitting a certificate chain.

-\[ XXX TBD if a server chooses to not share an SCT that the operator considers legitimate, should they share the STH associated with that log in their collected-sct-feedback? if so, how would they do that, since in feedback STHs are associated with an SCT? \]

 HTTPS servers MUST NOT share any other data that they may learn from the submission of feedback by HTTP clients.